-The revolving credit facility provides for a maximum of \$150,000 of revolving credit, subject to borrowing base availability.
+During the fourth quarter, the Company amended its credit agreement with Wells Fargo Capital Finance to reduce the size of the Senior Credit Facility from \$150,000 to \$120,000 and adjust the availability limitation related to the fixed coverage ratio from \$16,500 to \$15,000 upon closing of the sale lease back of the Susan Street property.
+The changes to the credit facility were implemented by the twelfth and thirteenth amendments to the credit agreement, effective October 3, 2019 and October 22, 2019, respectively.
+These amendments were intended to permit the sale and leaseback of the Company's Susan Street Facility and, upon completion of the sale, to adjust the credit agreement's borrowing base.
 The borrowing base is currently equal to specified percentages of the Company's eligible accounts receivable, inventories, fixed assets and real property less reserves established, from time to time, by the administrative agent under the facility.
 The revolving credit facility matures on September 23, 2021.
 The revolving credit facility is secured by a first priority lien on substantially all of the Company's assets.

 At the Company's election, advances of the revolving credit facility bear interest at annual rates equal to either (a) LIBOR for 1, 2 or 3 month periods, as selected by the Company, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate, the Federal Funds rate plus 0.5%, or a daily LIBOR rate plus 1.00%, plus an applicable margin ranging between 0.50% and 1.00%.
 The applicable margin is determined based on availability under the revolving credit facility with margins increasing as availability decreases.
-As of December 29, 2018, the applicable margin on our revolving credit facility was 1.75%.
+As of December 28, 2019, the applicable margin on our revolving credit facility was 1.75%.
 The Company pays an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility equal to 0.375% per annum.
-The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.58% at December 29, 2018 and 4.12% at December 30, 2017.
+The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.79% at December 28, 2019 and 4.58% at December 29, 2018.